-The vision for Children's Ministry at Highland is to help children take the first steps in their relationship with Christ.
+NextGen Children's Ministry at Highland helps children (birth – 5th grade) take their first steps in a relationship with Jesus.

 Psalm 78:4 ‘We will tell the next generation the praiseworthy deeds of the LORD, His power, and the wonders He has done.’